Academic Catalog

 NURS 6410 Primary Care I: Common and Acute Health Challenges in Pediatrics — 3 credits

-This course focuses on the advanced practice nursing assessment and management of common and acute alterations in health of the pediatric population in primary care.
-Learning experiences emphasize primary to secondary care and are designed to enhance student advanced assessment skills, critical thinking skills, clinical decision-making ability, and role definition in advanced practice nursing.
+This course focuses on the advanced practice nursing assessment and management of common and acute alterations in health within pediatric primary care.
+Learning experiences are designed to enhance students' advanced assessment, critical thinking, and clinical decision-making ability in the role of the advanced practice nurse.

 NURS 6415 Primary Care Clinical I: Common and Acute Conditions in Pediatrics — 3 credits